chrismarget/certbot-asa/README.md

 $ :| openssl s_client -showcerts -connect asa-mgmt:443 -servername asa-mgmt | openssl x509 | sudo tee -a /etc/pki/tls/certs/asa-mgmt.pem
 ```

 Now we have a local copy of the ASA's self signed certificate.
-You can take a peek at it with
+You can take a peek at it with:

 ```
 $ openssl x509 -in /etc/pki/tls/certs/asa-mgmt.pem -noout -text
 ```